 I searched for good ramen shop nearby on the internet, and I found Wajo ryomen SUGARI.

 It was around 2 p.m.
-So, I thought there’s not much people.
+So, I thought there’s not much people waiting.
 Actually there were only four men waiting in front of the door.

-But. old house in Kyoto is hard to know from its appearance.
+But. inside the old house in Kyoto is hard to know from its appearance.

 There’s a door outside.
 That’s known by this photo.

 As soon as I opened the door, I found there was long narrow alley and there was about 10 people waiting (I took this photo when I got out of the shop.
 So, no one was there).
 It was already past 2 p.m. !

 And the waiting time was not the end.

 There’s courtyarda ahead !

-And about four chairs for waiting are in the shop.
+And about four chairs for waiting were in the shop.

 After all, I waited over 1 hour.
-If I knew I have to wait such a long time, I would have gone another ramen shop.
+If I knew I have to wait such a long time, I would have gone another shop.

 Ticket vending machine

 Awesome motsu tsukemen

 Though I intended to eat ramen before I got to there, I searched for much about this shop while waiting because I had much time :p

-And I found SUGARI’s outstanding food is “motsu tukemen”.
+And I found SUGARI’s specialty is “motsu tukemen”.

 Motsu tsukemen is tsukemen with pork giblet.

 And photos on the internet looked so tasty.
-So, I bought a ticket of 1.5 portion of motsu tsukemen with ajitama (1,000 yen)
+So, I bought a ticket of 1.5 portion of motsu tsukemen (もつつけめん1,000 yen) with ajitama (味玉, 100 yen)

 *Minimum portion of tsukemen is 1.5.

-When I handed my ticket, the man asked me about my noodles.
+When I handed my ticket to the staff, he asked me about my noodles.

 They have two types of noodles.
 Normal one and Yuzu noodles.